ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/compare-exchange/get-compare-exchange-value.java.markdown

-﻿# Operations : Compare Exchange : How to Get Compare Exchange Value
+﻿# Compare Exchange : How to Get Compare Exchange Value

 ---